 Reinforcing those loud effects and the Hans Zimmer-composed, Vangelis-like soundtrack is a supremely well judged bass performance.
 There are vast quantities of deep, weighty and tuneful bass, but the lower frequencies never overwhelm and even at its loudest and deepest, the Arc remains remarkably composed.
-There is no need to consider adding a Sub, nor do we consider it necessary to enable the Speech Enhancement feature during testing, so clearly projected is dialogue.
-Treble is clear and sparkly, too, but with none of the brightness we experienced with the old Playbase.
+While its low end isn't the most weighty we've heard, there is no necessity to add a Sub unless you really want that cinematic rumble only large drivers can deliver.
+The treble is clean and sparkly, without veering into harsh brightness, and so clearly projected is dialogue that, even in the most mumbly of dramas, we never feel the need to enable the Speech Enhancement feature.

-Switching to Radiohead’s 15 step, there’s effective spatial and rhythmic organisation of the challenging arrangement, with each instrument given space in which to breathe and each making sense even during the tracks busiest.
+Switching to Radiohead’s 15 step, there’s effective spatial and rhythmic organisation of the challenging arrangement, with each instrument given space in which to breathe and each making sense even during the track's busiest moments.

 Our only complaint about the musical performance is that sound isn’t projected forward and towards the listening position as much as you’d expect, given that movie soundtracks are delivered with such three-dimensionality.